aiven/devportal/docs/tools/cli/mirrormaker.rst

 ``avn mirrormaker replication-flow get``
 '''''''''''''''''''''''''''''''''''''''''''

-Retrieves the configuration details of an existing Aiven for Apache Kafka MirrorMaker2 replication flow.
+Retrieves the configuration details of an existing Aiven for Apache Kafka® MirrorMaker 2 replication flow.

 .. list-table::
   :header-rows: 1